Hong Kong Internet Exchange: History

 HKIX was founded in April 1995 by the Chinese University of Hong Kong.
 It reduced Hong Kong's reliance on US web servers and therefore made internet performance in Hong Kong faster.

 In 2004, the HKIX2 back-up mirror site was created, which is located at CITIC Telecom Tower.

 In 2009, HKIX announced their collaboration with Cisco Systems to deploy the Nexus 7000 series switch technology, marking HKIX the first among the world's leading internet exchanges.

 As of 2013 the exchange handles 280 gigabits of information per second during its peak times every day.
-Chinese University stated that the amount of information is equivalent to 17,000 five megapixel photographs.
+Chinese University stated that the amount of information is equivalent to 17,000 five-megapixel photographs.
 In 2013, Edward Snowden said that the National Security Agency gained access to the backbone and took data from it.
 Chinese University said that it did not find evidence of hacking.

-In February 2017, it was announced that 3 more sites were launched in data centres located in Fo Tan and Tseung Kwan O.
+In February 2017, it was announced that 3 more satellite sites were launched in data centres located in Fo Tan and Tseung Kwan O.

 June 2020, HKIX added support for RPKI in order to enhance the security of HKIX routing.

+In 2021, the HKIX1c was created, which is located at Cyberport on Hong Kong Island, running in active-active mode with independent power grid of HKIX1b.

+In June 2024, HKIX1 was decommissioned, resulting in HKIX1b and HKIX1c becoming the two core sites.